This post was most recently updated on January 12th, 2021

 9. Don’t have a set budget

-Now this is not a free for all option to buy whatever you like.
+Now this is not a free-for-all option to buy whatever you like.
 It is however a different way to shop.
 Instead of focusing on week to week shopping, we are looking to save money overall.

 If there is a really good deal on something that you know that you will eat before it goes bad, you need to have the flexibility to buy it within your budget.